Okikiolaaremu/Okikiolaaremu/README.md

 # ABOUT ME
-- 👋 _Hi_, I am Okikiola Aremu, I am a dedicated Data Analyst with over three years in transforming complex data into actionable data insights.
+- 👋 _Hi_, I am Okikiola Aremu, I am a dedicated Data and Business Analyst with over two years in transforming complex data into actionable data insights.
 - I am also a experienced in management roles and with years of practical experience as both an organizational and social behaviorist.
 - I am skilled in leveraging tools like SQL, Advanced Excel, PowerBI, and R programming.
 I specialize in analysing large datasets, creating data-driven strategies and delivering clear, impactful visualizations to support decision making.
 My expertise spans across industries such as marketing, sales amongst many other fields, with an indepth knowledge in the FMCG industry.
 - As an organizational behaviorist and management personnel, I specialize in understanding how individuals and groups behave within organizational settings.
 My work involves studying the dynamics of organizational culture, leadership, communication, decision-making, motivation, and conflict management.
 In achieving my functional objectives, I apply psychological principles and research to analyze and improve organizational effectiveness, employee performance, and overall productivity.